-San Diego County cases of COVID-19, the disease caused by the novel coronavirus, are now being listed by zip code, the county announced March 31.
+Local cases of COVID-19, the disease caused by the novel coronavirus, are being listed by ZIP code by San Diego County officials.

 NBC 7 Investigates used the data from the county website to create the map below.
 The data will be updated at the end of every month, providing a snapshot of which areas within the county have been hit hardest by the pandemic.

 This data is not a full representation of cases.
 Totals are based on patients' resident zip code, and are not a representation of where someone contracted COVID-19.
 Because not every single resident is tested regularly, officials with the County Health and Human Services Agency say the number of people infected with COVID-19 in the county is likely much higher than the reported total.